PLP-MERN-Stack-Development/week-8-capstone_-YandaDev/README.md

 3. Explore job listings, apply, or post jobs as appropriate.
 4. Use the chatbot for help or questions.

 ### User Roles
 - **Job Seeker:** Register, search/apply for jobs, manage profile, upload resume.
 - **Recruiter:** Register company, post/manage jobs, view applicants, manage company profile.

 ### Tips
-- Use the filters to narrow job searches.
+- Use filters to narrow job searches.
 - Save jobs to your profile for later.
 - Recruiters can track applicants and update job postings.

 ### For Job Seekers
 - Account creation and management